Tag

 Sound quality has always been a Sony strength, and the XM4 continue this tradition with even richer bass.
 There’s a warmth and resonance to the low end on these buds that benefits a variety of music genres, especially with string instrument- and drum-centric styles like jazz, classical, and even EDM.
 Sony made the decision to equip the XM4 with foam eartips as opposed to the usual silicone style.
 This increases comfort and provides an excellent and secure seal, but it also has a slight tendency to rob the high frequencies of precision.

-The Sony Headphones app gives you deep control over all settings, like EQ, ANC, transparency, and touch controls, and includes an option to customize both the earbuds and your music apps (like , Deezer, and Amazon Music) for use with Sony’s 360 Reality Audio (360RA) immersive music format.
+The Sony Headphones app gives you deep control over all settings, like EQ, ANC, transparency, and touch controls, and includes an option to customize both the earbuds and your music apps (like Tidal, , and Amazon Music) for use with Sony’s 360 Reality Audio (360RA) immersive music format.

 Active noise cancellation is superb, as is transparency mode, but Sony throws in a cool new feature: Voice sensing.
 Simply start talking and the XM4 will automatically shift into transparency while dropping the volume of your tunes.
-Speaking of, well, speaking, the WF-1000XM4 are some of the few true wireless earbuds that give you hands-free voice access to your choice of Google Assistant (Android only) or Amazon ( and Android).
+Speaking of, well, speaking, the WF-1000XM4 are some of the few true wireless earbuds that give you hands-free voice access to your choice of Google Assistant (Android only) or Amazon (iOS and Android).

 Battery life, at eight hours of playtime with ANC turned on and 12 hours when it’s off, is excellent, although total playtime — at 24 hours — is pretty standard.
 A fast charge will get you an additional hour for just five minutes of charging.